 |Alec Sonsteby (department chair)||email@example.com||651-793-1636|

 Librarians offer advice and consultation on handling plagiarism issues.
 Metropolitan State also subscribe to Turnitin, a software program that helps faculty to identify plagiarism.
-Please consult this guide for information about setting up an account and learning how to use the software.
+Please read this article to learn more about Turnitin and this article about how to use it in a D2L course site.

 Physical reserves are items held in the library for students to use within the building.
 Supplemental or required articles, books, book chapters, videos, and more can be kept at our library circulation desk for your students to use in the library throughout the semester.
 You may also choose to put articles and book chapters on e-Reserves, which would make them available online.
 Please use this request form.

 Electronic reserves at Metropolitan State allow materials to be accessed online by students if you do not use another online site like D2L.
 You can put articles and book chapters online for your students to access, use this guide to access instructions and forms.
 Your students can be directed to the e-Reserves portal linked to on our website homepage, where they will enter the course password you have provided to them.
 To set up an account, contact our e-Reserves staff.

 The library subscribes to streaming film services that contain thousands of academic films and videos that can be watched online or embedded into D2L/Brightspace course sites.

 For information on using streaming video resources in courses, see our handout on Streaming Video Options for Online Courses.

 To learn more about searching for streaming content, and how to embed or link to it, see our Streaming Video Databases Guide.